fumzy123/blog-preview-card-main/README.md

 2. Wanted the Blog tag `learning` to look like a button but not have full-width: Used an inline-block for blog tag `learning`.
 When do I use inline-block.

 3. Setting margins and paddings with `em` unit proved useful for when I add media queries for responsiveness.
-It keeps the spacing consistent no matter the size of the font.
+It keeps the spacing consistent no matter the size of the text.

 4. Made use of a flexbox to align Author's Image and Name.